-Working cells and workstations are critical to a production floor operations.
+Working cells and workstations are critical to production floor operations.
 It is therefore important that your workstations regularly be improved upon and personalized to fit workers’ needs.
-From there work table, workers can best identify which adjustments could enhance their overall efficiency as they’re the ones who use them, day in day out.
+From their work tables, workers can best identify which adjustments could enhance their overall efficiency as they’re the ones who use them, day in day out.
 When using modular workstations, such changes can be made in no time at all.

 Read on for the description of the five most common types of industrial workstations used by our customers—and Flexpipe employees!

-Custom-made workstations allow you to limit the work space to only what is necessary.
+Custom-made workstations allow you to limit the workspace surface to only what is necessary.
 Did you know that a larger working surface does not always translate to increased productivity?
-In fact, small industrial desk encourages problem-solving and proper tool storage.
-Such types of limited surfaces also make 5S audits easier.
+In fact, small industrial desks encourage problem-solving and proper tool storage.
+Such types of limited surface also make 5S audits easier.

 We suggest involving your employees in designing their work tables.
 Not only does building workstations with a material handling system foster cooperation, but production efficiency will also increase over time and the risk of accidents will decrease.
 It goes without saying that change management is smoother when workers have a sense of belonging.

 Cellular production is very present in lean manufacturing, the latter being known to boost a production line’s efficiency significantly.
 In the aerospace industry, for example, U-shaped workstation layouts have reduced customer lead times by up to 90% in certain cases.

 Why is this workstation layout so efficient?
 The reason is that the product can move quickly from one operation to another, where the same worker can often carry out multiple operations by themselves.
 U-cell stations condense operations, reduce floor space, reduce transport time from station to station, limit unnecessary steps, and minimize reach distances.
 Keep in mind that U-cell stations are not a product you can buy off-the-shelf.
 Flexpipe’s pipe and joint systems are handy when creating custom-made industrial workstations.